 - Databases / Artificial Intelligence

 applications of logic to databases and articial intelligence

 computer-aided verification, in particular model checking

 In the years 2018-2022, the doctoral college will admit 16 PhD students where 30% of the positions are reserved for female candidates.
 PhD students will be employed as researchers, for at least 3 years.
 Funding can be extended.
 See Financial arrangements for details.

 Applicants may state their preference for an advisor or research field in the admission form.
 Assignment to the PhD advisor and one or more co-advisors should be decided at the point of admission to the program.

-- The positions will be filled on continuous basis till October 2018.
+The positions will be filled on continuous basis, there are still some positions available.

 Shortlisted students will be invited for two rounds of interviews by video-conference and face to face.